Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: ECM performance model

 \subsection{Observed chip-level performance and scaling}

-As a motivation for doing this kind of analysis we show in Fig.~\ref{fig:AA_vect} the intra-socket scaling of the empty channel test case with the AA pattern for the two ``extremal'' clock frequencies of 2.7\,\GHZ\ and 1.2\,\GHZ, respectively, in three variants: AVX-vectorized (full 256-bit loads/stores), SSE-vectorized, and scalar.
+As a motivation for doing this kind of analysis, in Fig.~\ref{fig:AA_vect} we show the intra-socket scaling of the empty channel test case with the AA pattern for the two ``extremal'' clock frequencies of 2.7\,\GHZ\ and 1.2\,\GHZ, respectively, in three variants: AVX-vectorized (full 256-bit loads/stores), SSE-vectorized, and scalar.

-The data indicates that SIMD vectorization has a large impact in the serial case; in fact, the serial performance differs by more than a factor of two between the AVX and the scalar code.
+The data indicates that SIMD vectorization has a large impact in the serial case; in fact, the serial performance differs by more than a factor of two between the AVX and the scalar code (triangles vs.\ circles).
 At 2.7\,\GHZ, the gap closes as the number of cores is increased.
-On the full socket the scalar code is hardly 10\,\% slower than the AVX variant.
+On the full socket the scalar code is hardly 10\% slower than the AVX variant.
 The latter, however, reaches the same level already with four cores, which opens an opportunity for saving energy by leaving cores idle.

 At 1.2\,\GHZ, the situation in the serial case is similar, but on a lower level.
 The single-core performance of all code variants is roughly proportional to clock speed.
 However, only the AVX-vectorized code shows a saturation pattern, while the SSE and scalar variants scale linearly up to eight cores without reaching a bandwidth barrier.
+This is because these code versions do not exert sufficient ``pressure'' on the memory interface to reach saturation even on a full socket.
 Hence, lack of vectorization (``slow code'') cannot be compensated by using more cores in this case.
-Moreover, the maximum memory bandwidth is correlated with the core clock frequency and varies by about 20\,\% across the full frequency range~\cite{schoene-2012}.
+Moreover, the maximum memory bandwidth is correlated with the core clock frequency and varies by about 20\% across the full frequency range~\cite{schoene-2012}.

-In Fig.~\ref{fig:socket_channelvspacking} we show a socket-level performance comparison of the scalar and vectorized AA pattern implementation with the pull-split pattern for both application cases (empty channel vs. packed reactor) at a clock speed of 2.7\,\GHZ.
+In Fig.~\ref{fig:socket_channelvspacking} we show a socket-level performance comparison of the scalar and vectorized AA pattern implementation with the pull-split pattern for both application cases (empty channel vs.\ packed reactor) at a clock speed of 2.7\,\GHZ.
 Although there is a large fraction of obstacles in the packed reactor geometry, their presence hardly influences the performance, independent of the propagation pattern.
-We also see that the pull-split pattern is not competitive, since it cannot by far saturate the memory bandwidth of the chip.
+We also see that the pull-split pattern is not competitive since it is about half as fast as the scalar AA version on the single core, and there are not enough cores available to compensate for this disadvantage and reach bandwidth saturation.

-The intention of applying the ECM model is to gain deeper insight into this performance behavior, and to pave the way for a practically useful energy consumption analysis.
+The intention of applying the ECM model is to gain deeper insight into this performance behavior and to pave the way for a practically useful energy consumption analysis.